cwcraw/WavePage/README.md

 - Improve descriptive text to better explain the concepts demonstrated.
 - Improve the page layout
 - Add user input to adjust the potentials
-- Possibly use webpack to bunde bootstrap and plotly
-- Possibly move to docker for deployment